 Round up the rest of the ingredients.
 Oil, salsa de molcajete (red or green) and Mexican crema.
-Mexican cream is a bit saltier than sour cream and stays true to the authentic taste.
-Look for it at a Hispanic market, or try adding salt to regular sour cream.
+Mexican sour cream is a bit saltier than sour cream and stays true to the authentic taste.
+Look for it at Mexican markets, or try adding salt to regular sour cream.

 - Add oil to the pan.
 Enough so that it coats the bottom of the pan and comes up just a bit.

 - Remove the husks and add the tamales to the hot pan.
 Fry on until browned on each side.

 - Finish off your tamale plate by topping them with Mexican crema and salsa.

 Pan frying tamales is my favorite way to enjoy a tamale, on any day of the year.
 It’s also the best way to enjoy leftover tamales because it doesn’t make them mushy.
 So forget the microwave and try frying a tamale.
 You’ll love it!